ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/developer/contributions.rst

   # email of the main developer
   __EMAIL__ = 'd.machard@gmail.com'

-La construction du plugin en binaire s'effectue en appelant le script ``MakeExe3.bat``.
+Building the plugin in binary is done by calling the `` MakeExe3.bat`` script.

-L'échange de donnée entre le plugin et le client s'effectue avec des messages de type ``JSON``.
+The exchange of data between the plugin and the client is done with messages of `` JSON`` type.

-  1. Envoie de donnée au client:
+  1. Send data to the customer:

      .. code-block:: python

         self.core().sendMessage( cmd='import', data = {"my message": "hello"} )

-  2. Réception des données depuis le client:
+  2. Receiving data from the client:

      .. code-block:: python

         class MainPage(QWidget):
            def insertData(self, data):

-Pour faciliter le troubleshooting, il est possible d'ajouter des traces depuis le plugin.
+To facilitate troubleshooting, it is possible to add traces from the plugin.

- 1. Ajouter des traces dans la fenêtre graphique dédiée:
+ 1. Add traces to the dedicated graphics window:

   .. code-block:: python